JaredMHall/reline/README.md

 ## Warning
 The current version separates words by spaces, which may lead to some unexpected results.
-Also, currently, it treats any punctuation or number that has spaces on either side as a word as well.
+Also, currently, it treats any punctuation or number that has spaces on both sides as a word as well.